 Scroll to the bottom to meet the entire KOTA Foundation team

 The KOTA Foundation for Elephants is an emerging organization that teaches exclusively about African Elephants to people in the United States.
 Its programs and services aim to educate people about elephants as a way to support positive outcomes for their survival.

 Learning about the secret lives they share, the bonds they create, the challenges they face and the people risking their lives to save them is an experience that will leave you glowing both inside and out.

 Based on the belief:

 “You won’t fight for what you don’t care about”

-Founder, Executive Director and Conservation Research Scientist Debbie Ethell, explains in her own words why The KOTA Foundation is unique, important and necessary:
+Founder, Executive Director and Conservation Research Scientist Debbie Ethell, explains in her own words why The KOTA Foundation for Elephants is unique, important and necessary:

 WHAT DOES KOTA STAND FOR?